Home | Free Resources | Forum | About | Programs | FAQ | Contact

 -Feedback on your physical technique.
 This is one critical area where no book or video can ever help you.
 Without personalized guidance on physical technique it is certain that you will develop one or more of the common bad habits that will limit your peak performance to far less than your inherent potential.

 -Direction toward the specific things you need to know and do to reach your playing goals, as opposed to spinning your wheels with useless exercises and “tricks”.
 There is some great information on the Internet.
-However, much if it will not be applicable to your goals and thus will be a waste of your limited time.
+However, much of it will not be applicable to your goals and thus will be a waste of your limited time.
 Contrarily, much of it is for people who already have a significant skill and knowledge base.
 Some of it is just plain wrong, or incomplete at best.
 Some of these guitar “tricks & secrets” web sites amount to little more than a con.
 I will steer you clear of these traps.

 -Accountability.
 Whatever your goals, you are going to need to practice.
 Without the built in accountability that comes with regular personal lessons, odds are high that you will not demand as much of yourself as you will when you know you have to demonstrate your progress to your teacher routinely.
 Without a teacher you are also much more likely to gravitate toward spending your limited practice time attempting to play songs and advanced techniques while neglecting development of the basic knowledge and technique necessary to play those songs and techniques well.